eFiniLan/eon-battery-saver/README.md

 * When no USB connection (not receiving power from panda), it changes all CPUs' max scale freq to the lowest available to preserve battery.
 * When battery % is high and battery temp is high, it stops charging to reduce battery temp.
 * Turn off a few WIFI related configurations to preserve battery.
-* (OPTIONAL) Turn off device after idle xxx hrs (no USB connection).
+* Turn off device after idle 3 hrs (no USB connection).

-The battery usage is roughly 4% per hour (no upload, running on mobile data) with this script and about 10% per hour without it.
+The battery usage is roughly 4% per hour (no upload, running on WIFI) with this script and about 10% per hour without it.

 Installation
 ======